tyblount/found_projects/README.md

-If you download this repo and gzip the two fastq files, you should be able to run
+If you download this repo and gzip the two fastq files (ensure that the .gz is no longer on the files by passing the -d parameter for gzip), you should be able to run

 ```
 bash bioinfo_bwa_W.sh test